chbndrhnns/vscode-debug-demo/README.md

 ## Getting Started

+There are at least three ways to get started:

+### Run everything in the cloud using GitHub Codespaces

 You can open this repository in GitHub Codespaces to start exploring the debugging features.
 This requires a free GitHub account.

+### Run example locally

 If you want to run the project on your local machine: